Skoda Karoq SUV - Engines, drive & performance

 Rather like you’ll find in a Land Rover Discovery Sport, there’s a driving mode selector wheel on the centre console, with modes for Normal, Sport and Eco, as well as an off-road setting in Karoqs with four-wheel drive.
 These change the sensitivity of the engine to your right foot, along with the heft of the steering and the calibration of the gearbox in automatic models.

-Four-wheel drive is only available with the 1.5-litre petrol and 2.0-litre diesel and petrol engines, but that’s no great shame, as we don’t think it’s really necessary unless you live in a particularly rural area with frequent poor weather, and it has a noticeable impact on running costs.
+Four-wheel drive is only available with the 2.0-litre diesel and petrol engines, but that’s no great shame, as we don’t think it’s really necessary unless you live in a particularly rural area with frequent poor weather, and it has a noticeable impact on running costs.
 In normal conditions, it’s difficult to feel a difference, as power is automatically directed towards the front wheels anyway.

 Skoda Karoq diesel engines

-With 148bhp, the 2.0-litre TDI offers a tangible performance increase, reducing the 0-62mph time to 9.0 seconds.
-This should provide significantly more potent performance for everyday driving, making it easier to overtake slower traffic or blast up steep hills.
+With 148bhp, the 2.0-litre TDI offers plenty of performance for most families, with a respectable 0-62mph time of 9.0 seconds.
+This should provide enough performance for everyday driving, and it's fairly easy to overtake slower traffic or blast up steep hills.
 Still, there’s no getting away from its high price, so the cheaper 1.5-litre TSI petrol is likely to suit most buyers better.
-A 188bhp version of the 2.0-litre diesel is no longer available but it’s not a great loss, as unless you spend most of your time on the motorway or towing big trailers, we don't think it brings a significant advantage.
+A 188bhp version of the 2.0-litre diesel is no longer available but it’s not a great loss, as unless you spend most of your time on the motorway or towing big trailers, it didn't offer a significant advantage.